Economy 7 meters can be a great way to cut your energy bill but only if your lifestyle allows for it.

 Another thing to check on your bill is your Meter Point Administration Number (MPAN), which should start with the numbers ‘02’ if you’re on an Economy 7 tariff.

 If you don't have a bill handy, then simply head to your electricity meter and take a look.
 If you are on an Economy 7 tariff your meter will display two sets of numbers, one ‘normal’ and another ‘low’, or alternatively, one marked ‘day rate’ and a red button which displays a ‘night rate’ when pressed.

 If you’re still not sure, call your electricity supplier and check with them.
 If you are unsure who supplies your energy, read our guide about finding out who supplies your gas or electricity.

 What is Economy 7?

 Economy 7 means you get two separate electricity rates.
 Your peak rate (the more expensive one) will be during the day, usually between 7am and midnight.
 Your off-peak rate (the cheaper rate) will be between midnight and 7am.

 The timing of your off-peak hours may vary with different Economy 7 tariffs, but it's always 7 hours (hence the name) and usually begins between 11pm and 1am.

-You can find out everything you need to know in our guide to What is Economy 7 meter and how does the tariff work and see if they are right for you.
+You can find out everything you need to know in our guide to Economy 7 and how it works, and see if it's right for you.

 Is Economy 7 cheaper?